30384 - TOURISM, LOCAL IDENTITY AND DESTINATION MANAGEMENT

 Lezioni della classe erogate in presenza

-The workshop introduces students to the global trends and key economic, socio-cultural and environmental challenges characterizing tourism nowadays.
+The workshop introduces students to the global trends and key economic, socio-cultural and environmental forces characterizing tourism nowadays.
 It provides an overview of the tourism sector and introduces the competences and tools necessary to manage an increasingly complex and globalized industry where, however, the ability to ground strategies in the unique local identities of tourism places is essential.
-Territorial aspects and issues related to sustainability represent a relevant perspective for understanding tourism.
-Through a mix of theory, case studies, and guest speakers the workshop allows students to directly face the challenges of a very dynamic sector.
+Territorial aspects and issues related to innovation, destination competitiveness and sustainability represent a relevant perspective for understanding tourism.
+In addition the course discusses the effects of COVID19 on the tourism industry and how the pandemic has led meaningful changes in the current business models of both firms and destinations.
+Through a mix of theory, case studies, and guest speakers the mission of the workshop is to allow students to directly face the key challenges and opportunities of a very dynamic sector.

 - The tourism system: principles and definitions.